qdm12/cod4-docker/README.md

     chmod -R 700 main mods usermaps zone
     ```

-    You can also run the container with `--user="root"` (unadvised!) if this doesn't work
+    You can also run the container with `--user="root"` (unadvised!) if this doesn't work, or build the image with `--build-arg UID=yourid`.

 1. Run the following command as root user on your host: